Emergent Symmetry and Valley Chern Insulator in Twisted Double-Bilayer Graphene

+The observations in Fig. 2 are surprising.
+For typical band-structures energy gaps are expected to open with increasing $B$.
+In magic angle TBG, a similar system with flat bands and strong interactions, compressibility measurements reveal the charge neutrality gap increases with $B$ \cite{yu2022}.
+Consequently, as we explain below, the observed gap closing near $\Phi/\Phi_\mathrm{0}=1/2$ is compelling evidence of the nontrivial topology of charge neutrality gap in TDBG, and of the emergent symmetry that protects the valley Chern number.
+It is important to distinguish between the valley Chern insulator in TDBG, and the correlated Chern insulators in TBG that break time reversal symmetry \cite{nuckolls2020b,saito2021, xie2021a}.
+The fillings of the latter disperse in a perpendicular magnetic field according to the Streda formula \cite{streda1982, bistritzer2011b}, similar to a quantum Hall state.
+The valley Chern gap in TDBG does not break time reversal symmetry, and is not expected to disperse according to the Streda formula.

-Generally, a band gap between two topologically trivial sets of bands does not close under nonzero magnetic fields.
-The Hofstadter spectrum of a trivial band is usually bounded within its bandwidth, leaving the gap between topologically trivial bands open at any $\Phi/\Phi_0$ as shown in Fig. 3a (see also Supplementary Text Sec.
-C).
-In contrast, a topological gap will generically close at certain magnetic flux, connecting the Hofstadter spectra above and below the gap.
-The simplest example is a Chern number $C$ gap between two Chern bands of Chern numbers $\pm C$, which is topologically enforced to close at $\Phi/\Phi_0=1/|C|$ (Supplementary Text Sec.
-B \cite{lian2018,lian2020,arbeitman2020}.
-Two examples of Chern number $C=1$ and $C=2$ gaps are shown in Fig. 3b and 3c, respectively (see Supplementary Text Sec.
-D for the models).
+In the non-interacting band theory, the Hofstadter spectrum of a trivial band is usually bounded within its bandwidth, leaving the gap between topologically trivial bands open at any $\Phi/\Phi_0$ as shown in Fig. 3(a) \cite{suppmat}.
+In contrast, a topological gap will generically close at a certain magnetic flux, connecting the Hofstadter spectra above and below the gap.
+The simplest example is a Chern number $C$ gap between two Chern bands of Chern numbers $\pm C$, which is topologically enforced to close at $\Phi/\Phi_0=1/|C|$ \cite{suppmat,lian2018,lian2020,arbeitman2020}.
+Two examples of Chern number $C=1$ and $C=2$ gaps are shown in Fig. 3(b) and 3(c), respectively \cite{suppmat}.

-In TDBG with nonzero interlayer potential $V$, each valley has a Chern number $\pm2$ gap at charge neutrality, which is forced to close at $\Phi/\Phi_0=1/2$.
-Fig. 3d-e show the Hofstadter butterflies at valley $K$ and $K'$ calculated \cite{lian2018,lian2020} using the TDBG continuum model at $\theta=1.01^\circ$ and $V=5$meV.
+In TDBG with nonzero $V$, each valley has a Chern number $\pm2$ gap at charge neutrality, which is forced to close at $\Phi/\Phi_0=1/2$.
+Fig. 3(d)-3(e) show the Hofstadter butterflies at valley $K$ and $K'$ calculated \cite{lian2018,lian2020} using the non-interacting TDBG continuum model at $\theta=1.01^\circ$ and $V=\SI{5}{meV}$.
 The spectra of the lowest two moir\'e bands are shown in green.
 As expected, at $\Phi/\Phi_0=1/2$, the Chern number $C_K=2$ ($C_{K'}=-2$) charge neutrality gap of valley $K$ ($K'$) closes at the top (bottom) of the lowest two moir\'e bands.
-Fig. 4a shows the single-valley gap with respect to $\Phi/\Phi_0$ at different $V$.
-This strongly suggests that the experimentally observed universal charge neutrality gap closing at $\Phi/\Phi_0=0.5$ in TDBG is due to the valley-dependent Chern number $C_K=-C_{K'}=2$.
+Figure 4(a) shows the single valley gap with respect to $\Phi/\Phi_0$ at different $V$.
+This strongly suggests that the experimentally observed charge neutrality gap closing at $\Phi/\Phi_0=1/2$ in TDBG is due to the valley-dependent Chern number $C_K=-C_{K'}=2$.